 In reality, shame is not the enemy.
-Shame can, of course, become toxic when it is compounded by the belief that we are beyond the reach of grace, compassion, mercy and forgiveness.
-But the real enemy is our response to shame.
+Shame can, of course, become toxic when it is compounded by the belief that we

 So let's look at shame from the perspective of what it means to have healthy shame: relational boundaries that remind us of the responsibilities of love.
 When loving communion is violated, the sense of shame is a call to return to authentic love.
 It is like an alarm that tells us something is not right with how we relate to others currently and calls us to return to how we should relate to them in love.